Editorial Style Guide

 - Capitalize “School” or “College” when used alone to refer specifically to one BU school or college in text.
 Do not capitalize when referring to BU schools or colleges in a more general, all-inclusive sense (third example).

-- SMG sponsors many visiting business leader events at the School.
+- ENG sponsors many events for visiting experts at the School.

 - At COM, you will gain hands-on experience in the College’s AdLab.

 - There are 17 schools and colleges at BU.

 - Use the current name of a school unless there is a specific reason to use an earlier name.
 The standard school abbreviations are written without periods: CAS, COM, ENG, etc. View a list of the current names and abbreviations of the 17 BU schools and colleges.

 - The name Questrom School of Business replaces both the School of Management and the Graduate School of Management in print and digital publications.
 There is no three-letter abbreviation; it’s Questrom School of Business, or, on second reference, Questrom or the School.

 - Note: Many readers may be unfamiliar with the new name, Questrom School of Business, so it is acceptable to include in parentheses (formerly named the School of Management).